Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-For most Americans, school is a large part of your life.
-From the time you turn five until the time you're 18, you've probably spent thousands of hours in a classroom.
-Although the common path is to move from elementary school to high school and then decide what to do next, many students take a different route.
+For most Americans between the ages of five and 18, school is a large part of life.
+While the traditional path involves moving from elementary school to high school and then deciding what to do next, many students choose a different route.

 There are a number of reasons someone may opt to drop out of high school: to help with bills, start a family, or simply because school doesn’t seem like the right option for them at the time.
 Students who leave before completing high school always have the option to go back and earn their General Educational Development, or GED®.

 According to the U.S. Census Bureau, more than 8.5 million people over the age of 25 have a GED, which proves that this path may not be as uncommon as you might think.
 That means more employers have access to a talent pool of job seekers with backgrounds that don't fit the traditional model.

 So, what do employers think of job candidates whose resumes include a GED rather than a traditional high school diploma?

 How a GED can impact your career